Review of Black Science: How to Fall Forever

 Black Science is a great series for sci-fi fans.
-It has a lot in common with Dr. Who or Sliders, but is far darker then either of those.
+It has a lot in common with Dr. Who or Sliders, but it is far darker than either of those.
 The pacing, action, and character moments are all strong with only a few visual choices that may be bothersome to readers.

 © 2015 Seth Tomko